Last updated: 15 July 2025

 If you believe that your personal data is being processed in violation of the GDPR or other applicable data protection laws, you have the right to lodge a complaint with a supervisory authority.
 You may contact the authority in the EU or EEA member state of your habitual residence, place of work, or where the alleged violation occurred.
 For concerns relating to PNO Group’s activities, you may also contact the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) at www.autoriteitpersoonsgegevens.nl.

+Changes to this privacy statement We may update this Privacy Statement from time to time to reflect changes in laws, our services, or how we process personal data.
+The most recent version is always available on our website.
 We encourage you to review this Privacy Statement regularly so that you stay informed about how we protect your data.
 Where material changes occur, we will notify you through our website or, where appropriate, by direct communication.

 Consider the environmental impact before printing this